 A hatch is an object that covers an area with a pattern of lines, dots, shapes, solid fill color, or gradient fill.
 When you start this command, the ribbon will display the ‘hatch creation’ tab where you can pick from a variety of hatch patterns.
 After you’ve chosen your pattern and the scale, you just need to click inside an area that’s enclosed by objects.
 After you’ve created the hatch, you can adjust the area or delete any surrounding objects to create partial hatches.

-If you like to learn things using a more visual approach, you should try out some YouTube tutorials.
-There are many channels that cover AutoCAD basics and beginner tutorials—the tutorial below covers AutoCAD’s interface and a few basic commands.
+If you like to learn things using a more visual training approach, you should try out some YouTube videos.
+There are many channels that cover AutoCAD basics and newbie tutorials—the one below covers AutoCAD’s interface and a few AutoCAD basic commands.

 Once you’ve gotten to grips with AutoCAD’s drawing tools, the next logical step is modification tools.
 This particular category covers everything from a simple erase command to explode and fillet.
 If a geometric object isn’t to your liking, you can use these modification tools to create something else entirely.